 The surrounding environment is defined by the RE2 Private Recreation zoned former Morisset Country Club golf course, with scattered stands of native and exotic canopy, boundary corridors of mostly native canopy, and broad areas of previously managed turf which has devolved into pasture grasses and annual weeds.
 To the west runs Wyee Rd and to the east the Central Coast & Newcastle Rail line.
-A riparian corridor runs west-east to the north of the development site, incorporating a large, constructed dam, with generally good condition native vegetation in wooded areas.
-The dam hosts several species of aquatic weeds and drains to the northeast into a culvert under the rail line.
-The former golf course is primarily located to the north of the development, which incorporates the southernmost portion.
-To the south of the RE2 land is an E2 zoned woodland remnant.
+A riparian corridor runs through the southwestern portion of the site following the southern boundary and ending at the large dam, with generally good condition native vegetation in wooded areas.
+The eastern portion of the riparian corridor hosts several species of aquatic weeds.
+The former golf course is primarily located to the north of the development, with a smaller area of RE2 land with forest and fairways to the south (subject to a DA).
+Further to the south of the RE2 land is an E2 zoned woodland remnant.

-The site includes areas of high quality bushland which have been assessed as providing potential habitat for threatened fauna and flora, and maintaining the connectivity of these areas with larger tracts of vegetation throughout the locality is addressed herein, as well as procedures for minimising impact on fauna through staged removal of vegetation and methods to suppress weeds which may threaten retained vegetation.
+The site includes areas of moderate to high quality bushland which have been assessed as providing potential habitat for threatened fauna and flora, and maintaining the connectivity of these areas with larger tracts of vegetation throughout the locality is addressed herein, as well as procedures for minimising impact on fauna through staged removal of vegetation and methods to suppress weeds which may threaten retained vegetation.
 The vegetation communities present on the site are summarised in Table 2 and detailed below.